Vasanth472/room-server/SETUP.md

 ## Production Deployment

 For production, consider:
+### Notes about bcrypt/native modules and deployment (Render, Docker, etc.)

+- This project uses `bcryptjs` (a pure JavaScript implementation).
+If you instead use the native `bcrypt` package, you may see errors like "invalid ELF header" when the app was built on a different platform or Node version (e.g., Node v25) or when binaries are not rebuilt in the production environment.
+- Recommended options to avoid those errors:
+  - Use `bcryptjs` (no native binaries) — already used in this project.
+  - If you need to use `bcrypt`, make sure `npm install` runs in the deployment environment (do not copy local `node_modules`), and consider adding `npm rebuild` after install.
+  - Set the Node engine in `package.json` or `.nvmrc` to an LTS version supported by your host (e.g., `18.x`).
+Render usually respects `engines.node` in `package.json`.

+  **Node version guidance:**

+  - This project targets Node 18.x (LTS).
+Running the app on newer Node releases such as Node v22 or Node v25 can cause native module incompatibilities.
+We recommend pinning Node to 18.x (LTS) by setting `engines.node` in `package.json` and/or including a `.nvmrc` file (already added in this repo).

 1. **MongoDB Atlas** (fully managed cloud DB)
 2. **Vercel, Heroku, Railway, or Render** (free Node.js hosting)
 3. Set environment variables on the hosting platform